pierizvi/llm-visualizer/README.md

 # LLM Visualizer

-LLM Visualizer is an interactive web application that visualizes the attention layers of large language models (LLMs).
-This tool helps users explore how LLMs process and attend to various parts of the input text during inference.
+LLM Visualizer is a web-based tool that visualizes the internal attention mechanisms of large language models (LLMs).
+This interactive interface allows users to explore how transformer models process and focus on different tokens during inference.

 ## Features

-- **Visualize Attention Heads**: Easily see which tokens get attended to across different layers and heads in the model.
+- **Attention Head Visualization**: Explore how each attention head operates across layers.
-- **Interactive User Interface**: Intuitive design with interactive plots to explore attention patterns.
+- **Token Interactions**: Visualize the attention distribution between different input tokens.
-- **Model Agnostic**: Can work with any transformer-based language model.
+- **Layer-wise Exploration**: Analyze attention patterns at each layer of the transformer.
-- **Customizable Visualizations**: Users can adjust the display settings, including token highlights, attention matrix resolution, and more.
+- **Custom Models**: Supports custom transformer models using Hugging Face’s `transformers` library.

 ## Installation

-To set up the project locally, follow the steps below:
+To install and run the project locally:

 1. Clone the repository:
    ```bash